Yousuf28/quarto_website/README.md

 ### Post Template

-When creating a new post, use this template:
+When creating a new post, use the following template:

 ```yaml
 ---